fnse/fnse/content/modules/common/testimonial.md

     - we see them out at the park and around town.
 He is not commuting to a distant school.
-We have been especially impressed by seeing teachers and other staff members from the car circle to after care address our son by name and ask how he is doing as he transitioned from preschool to elementary school.
+We have been especially impressed by seeing teachers and other staff members from the car circle to after care address our son by name and ask how he is doing as he transitions from preschool to elementary school.
   image: "/images/user/85174787_10116904412134391_5239041742346387456_o.jpg"
 - name: Jon Kile
   role: Dad to Kindergartener and 3rd Grader